FikaWorks/website/content/blog/deploying-infrastructure-using-make.md

 title: "Deploying Kubernetes addons with Makefiles"
 date: 2019-11-08T14:39:16+06:00
 author: Etienne Tremel
-image: images/blog/deploying-infrastructure-using-make.jpg
+image: images/blog/deploying-kubernetes-addons-with-makefiles.jpg
 description: "Deploying Kubernetes addons using make and Makefile"
 tags: ["kubernetes", "deployment", "makefile", "cluster-addons"]
 ---

-This article is a demonstration on how applications, configurations and dependencies can be organized in a repository and deployed using [Make][make].
-In this case, all the applications that form an eco-system required to run an environment ([nginx ingress controller][nginx-ingress], [prometheus][prometheus], [rbac][rbac], [pod security policies][psp], etc.).
+This article demonstrate how applications together with their configuration can be organized in a repository and deployed using [Make][make].
+In this case, all the applications that form the required eco-system to run an environment ([nginx ingress controller][nginx-ingress], [prometheus][prometheus], [rbac][rbac], [pod security policies][psp], etc.).
+In Kubernetes such application are called addons and are usually managed by a cluster administrator.

-The source code is available on [Github][deploying-kubernetes-addons-with-makefiles].
+For the one that are impatient, the source code of such structure is available on [Github][deploy-kubernetes-addons-makefile-example].

 But first, what is [Make][make]?